raspberrypilearning/editor-emoji-animation/en/step_3.md

 Change the flower emoji to a different emoji, so that something else grows!

-**Test:** Run your code and you should see your new emoji at the end of the animation.
+**Test:** Run your code and see your new emoji at the end of the animation.

 <div class="c-project-callout c-project-callout--tip">